Gianatmaja/Udacity-Data-Engineering-Nanodegree/Data-Pipelines-Apache-Airflow/README.md

 3. `Load_songplays_fact_table` & `Load_*_dim_table`: Load data from staging tables to dimensional tables.
 4. `run_data_quality_checks`: Check data quality.

-Check no empty table after data loading.
-More tests can be added into this operator to ensure data quality

 ### Database Schema
 We'll be using a star schema for our data, with the following data model.
 ![Schema](https://github.com/Gianatmaja/Udacity-Data-Engineering-Nanodegree/blob/main/Data-Pipelines-Apache-Airflow/images/Screenshot%202022-03-05%20at%203.27.01%20PM%203.17.51%20PM.png)